 For the simplest and most common scheduling cases, Migen provides logic to generate the handshake signals and the busy signal.
-This is done through abstract actor classes that overload get_control_fragment only, and the user should overload get_process_fragment to implement the actor's payload.
+This is done through abstract actor classes that examine the endpoints defined by the user and add logic to drive their control signals (i.e. everything except the payload).
+The init method of the abstract scheduling class must be called after the user has created the endpoints.
+The busy signal is created by the abstract scheduling class.